 In the photo below, notice the sign for the Weirs Times behind the station attendant.
 The canopy over the boardwalk was approximately 30′ wide by 300′ long.

-An unknown group pose for a photo in front of the canopy.
+An unknown group pose for a photo in front of the north end of the canopy.

 The layout of the third train station is revealed on the 1923 Sanborn Fire Insurance map below.